Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.16 - Mar 13th - Added support for ypub and zpub for Bitcoin and Litecoin in test mode.
+See `xpub support` in the docs.
 * v.2.0.15 - Mar 12th - Added Dash support in test mode.
 We're supporting all the features for DASH as we support for other Satoshi-like coins.
 Additional columns: `blocks.cbtx`, `transactions.type` (possible types: `simple`, `proregtx`, `proupservtx`, `proupregtx`, `prouprevtx`, `cbtx`, `qctx`, `subtxregister`, `subtxtopup`, `subtxresetkey`, `subtxcloseaccount`), `transactions.is_instant_lock`, `transactions.is_special` (`true` for all transaction types except `simple`), `transactions.special_json` (contains special transaction data encoded in json).
 E.g.: `https://api.blockchair.com/dash/blocks`
 * v.2.0.14 - Mar 6th
     * Added xpub support in test mode.
 There's now support for retrieving info about multiple addresses using xpub keys.
-Use `https://api.blockchair.com/{chain/dashboards/xpub/{xpub}`.
+Use `https://api.blockchair.com/{chain}/dashboards/xpub/{xpub}`.
 See `xpub support` in the docs.
     * Extended data aggregation abilities (still in test mode), see `Data aggregation support` in the docs.
 Now it's possbile to find correlations with price, and use special functions (e.g. to calculate SegWit adoption).
     * We're DEPRECATING API v.1 and will be shutting it down on April 1st, 2019.
     * We're DEPRECATING undocumented `?export=` functionality when exporting large datasets without an API key.
 This feature will be documented in one of the next updates.